Patty Melt Sandwich with Spinach and FontinaJump to Recipe

-I’m starting to come to the realization that a good patty melt, like this Spinach Fontina Patty Melt, may actually be the best of both sandwich worlds.
+I’m starting to come to the realization that a good patty melt, like this Patty Melt with sauteed spinach and fontina cheese, may actually be the best of both sandwich worlds.

 What are both sandwich worlds?
 Well, you have your grilled cheese, a classic.
 And you have your hamburger, also a classic.
 Of course, there are other kinds of sandwiches, I suppose, but I’m not concerned about those other sandwiches.